 Where to See the Most Beautiful Fall Foliage in the Mid-Atlantic

-Stretching 1,206 acres, Farmville’s High Bridge Trail State Park offers 31 miles of hiking, biking and horseback riding.
-Located 125 feet above the Appomattox River, the High Bridge delivers the best elevated view of the multi-colored hues in the surrounding countryside.
+Another nearby option in Virginia sits 60 miles south of Charlottesville.
+Farmville’s High Bridge Trail State Park offers 31 miles of hiking, biking, and horseback riding across more than 1,000 acres.
+Located 125 feet above the Appomattox River, the High Bridge delivers elevated views of multi-colored hues in the surrounding countryside.
 Stay overnight at the boutique Hotel Weyanoke, which opened two years ago with a rooftop bar with a view.

 Cecil County’s gems often fly under the radar, but its prime attractions are fitting for nature lovers.
-Head to Elk Neck State Park in North East for unique scenery, which includes sandy beaches, white clay cliffs and dense forests that shine in the fall.
+Head to Elk Neck State Park in North East for unique scenery, which includes sandy beaches, white clay cliffs, and dense forests that shine in the fall.
 Climb to the top of the 1833 Turkey Point Lighthouse for the best view of the foliage and the surrounding Chesapeake Bay and the Elk Neck River.
-Stay overnight in one of the campsites or cabins.
-Head to downtown Northeast to stroll along the historic Main Street, full of independent shops and Turkey Point Vineyard Tasting Room.
+Stay overnight in one of the many campsites or cabins in the area, and head to downtown North East to stroll along the historic Main Street, full of independent shops and a Turkey Point Vineyard Tasting Room.

-Pennsylvania’s Lake Erie might be known for boating and other summer activities, but in the fall, the destination turns into an ideal spot to enjoy autumn colors reflected in the waters.
-Located on a peninsula that juts into Lake Erie, Presque Isle State Park offers a 13.4-mile recreational trail that loops around the park that can be experienced by foot, bike or at a more leisurely pace in your car.
-Stop in the Tom Ridge Environmental Center (mask required) to explore the interactive exhibits on the area’s conservation efforts and climb the 75-foot tower for a bird’s eye view of the park.
-Note that the center is limiting visitors to 25 at one time.
+Pennsylvania’s Lake Erie might be known for boating and other summer activities, but in the fall, the destination turns into the perfect spot to enjoy autumn colors reflected in the waters.
+Located on a peninsula that juts into Lake Erie, Presque Isle State Park offers a 13.4-mile recreational trail that loops around the park that can be experienced by foot, bike, or at a more leisurely pace in your car.
+Stop in the Tom Ridge Environmental Center to explore the interactive exhibits on the area’s conservation efforts and climb the 75-foot tower for a bird’s eye view of the park.
 If you’re heading up within the next month, take a boat sightseeing tour aboard the 65-foot Lady Kate.

-The winding, two-lane Highland Scenic Highway passes through the Monongahela National Forest and reaches as high as 4,500 feet in elevation with several stunning overlooks, making it an ideal drive to gaze at the changing leaves in the fall.
+Additionally, the winding, two-lane Highland Scenic Highway passes through the Monongahela National Forest and reaches as high as 4,500 feet in elevation with several stunning overlooks, making it an ideal drive to gaze at the changing leaves in the fall.
 The most scenic section stretches 23 miles along West Virginia Route 150, where you’ll find several picnic areas and hiking trails.
-Fill up with gas and snacks before you hit the road in this remote area.
-Stop in Cass (about an hour away) to hop on the steam locomotive for a relaxing train ride through the mountains.
+Fill up with gas and snacks before you hit the road in this remote area, and be sure to stop in Cass (about an hour away) to hop on the steam locomotive for a relaxing train ride through the mountains.